Click here to read "Some Thoughts on Happiness" - Shani's letter to her children, which was read at her levaya.

 Friday, August 1, 2014

-Click here for a shiur given by Rabbi Elie Feder to Zahava and friends, in memory of their mother a"h.
+Click here for a shiur on Ayin Hara given by Rabbi Elie Feder to Zahava and friends, in memory of the first yahrtzeit of their mother a"h.

 Tuesday, July 15, 2014